Inefficient water degassing inhibits ocean formation on rocky planets: An insight from self-consistent mantle degassing models: Method details

-where $\mu$ is the mean molar mass of gas, $\kappa_i$ and $\mu_i$ are the Rosseland mean opacity and molar mass, respectively, of species $i$.
-For opacity, we use $10^{-2}$ for H$_2$O, $1.3 \times 10^{-4}$ for CO$_2$ \citep{Abe1985}, and 0 for N$_2$, assuming N$_2$ is transparent to infrared radiation.
+where $\mu$ is the mean molar mass of gas, $\kappa_i$ and $\mu_i$ are the opacity and molar mass, respectively, of species $i$.
+For an infrared absorption coefficient, we use $10^{-2}$ for H$_2$O, $1.3 \times 10^{-4}$ for CO$_2$ \citep{Abe1985}, and 0 for N$_2$, assuming N$_2$ is transparent to infrared radiation.
 The composition of the atmosphere is assumed to be uniform in the stratosphere.

 In the troposphere, the thermal structure is controlled by the moist adiabatic lapse rate, which is described as

 where $\rho_g$ is the mean gas density, $C_p$ is heat capacity, $q$ is water mixing ratio, and $L$ is the latent heat of the water.
 Water mixing ratio $q$ is set to be saturated, which is likely in a CO$_2$ dominated atmosphere, and is obtained from the water phase diagram.